What AcidTest Will Not Accept

 Requests outside these boundaries are declined promptly and without charge.

-What AcidTest does verify
+What AcidTest does analyze

 For materials that fall within scope, see the Information page.